RiddleMeDoo/QS-Discord-Bot/README.md

 - The channel id that the bot will send messages to.
 - The role id of that the bot should tag for notifications.

-Put them into a file called .env with the following format:
+If you are not using Repl.it, copy and paste the following into a file called .env with the same format:
+If you are using Repl.it, put them into the secrets tab (found on the left side bar) with the following:
 ```
 TOKEN=[Token]
 QS_KEY=[API key]